klaytn/klaytn-docs/docs/bapp/sdk/caver-js/v1.4.1/api-references/caver.klay.KIP17.md

 kip17Instance.renounceMinter([sendParam])
 ```

-Renounce the right to mint tokens.
+Renounces the right to mint tokens.
 Only a minter address can renounce the minting right.

 Note that the renounceMinter method will submit a transaction to the Klaytn network, which will charge the transaction fee to the sender.